NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Results

-We carefully examine the identified variable sources that pass our criteria above, e.g., $|\Delta m_{\rm debiased}|>3\sigma_{\Delta m}$.
+We carefully examine the identified variable sources that pass our criterion above, i.e., $|\Delta m_{\rm debiased}|>3\sigma_{\Delta m}$.
 Upon visual inspection, we flag 36\% of these variable sources as being potentially artificial, which are caused by systematics in the image subtraction.
 We flag sources if their difference images have significant artifacts near the source, and such is the case for bright and point-source sources.
-Variable sources with artifacts that are sufficiently contained within the aperture are kept within the sample, as the structure from the dipole will not bias the aperture flux measurement.
-We also remove objects close to the edge of the mosaics, or near bad pixels, which may affect nearby pixels.
+Such artifacts arise from poor PSF-matching, poor astrometric alignment, and improper background model fitting.\footnote{Future releases of SFFT will describe such artifacts and offer ways to mitigate them.} Variable sources with dipole artifacts from image misalignment that are sufficiently contained within the aperture are kept within the sample, as the structure from the dipole will not bias the aperture flux measurement.
+We also remove objects close to the edges of the mosaics, or near bad pixels, which may affect nearby pixels.
 If a variable object, say, contains an artifact in F200W, but not in F444W, we leave it in the sample, but remove its variability flag in F200W.
 The majority of the remaining 465 variables are robust and further discussed in Section~\ref{sec:disc}.
 We compile all variability measurements for our publicly available\footnote{\url{https://ariel.astro.illinois.edu/nexus/paper_data/nuclear_variability/nexus_wide01_deep01_stacked_sources_allband.fits.gz}} source catalog in Table~\ref{tab:catalog}.
 Variable sources that pass our visual inspection have {\tt MASK\_VISUAL\_INSPECTION\_[BAND]= True} in this table.

 As a sanity check, we verify that our difference imaging approach is able to recover transient candidates identified by the NEXUS transient search team via an independent effort, as long as these transients are present in the stacked image and included in the parent catalog as distinct sources.
 Such isolated transients typically show significant detection in the difference flux, and are often undetected in one of the two epochs.
 However, our specific variability criterion is designed for nuclear variability, where the persistent source is well detected in both epochs with a well-defined average magnitude.
 For this reason, some of the transients with detection in only one epoch may not pass our formal variability threshold using an ill-defined average source magnitude.
 Nevertheless, our difference flux measurements (with formal uncertainties) are retained in Table~\ref{tab:catalog} to select such transient candidates.
 For example, one can select such transient variables using {\tt DIFF\_FLUX\_[BAND]}$>5\times${\tt DIFF\_FLUXERR\_[BAND]} for 5$\sigma$ detections in the difference flux.
 Notably, our difference imaging approach can recover both brightening and dimming transients.